-Since 2002 Tara welcomes a small number of international students each year and provides a friendly, supportive environment that encourages the educational development and personal growth of all students.
+Since 2002 Tara has welcomed a small number of international students each year and provides a friendly, supportive environment that encourages the educational development and personal growth of all students.

 Policy & Compliance

 Information of procedures and policies relating to international students can be viewed here.

 The student must remain in boarding for the duration of her studies at Tara Anglican School for Girls, unless living with a parent or School approved Guardian that is a direct family relative in Sydney.
 Learn more about Eggleton House (Boarding) at Tara.
 This is a safe and nurturing environment where the students can practise their English and receive extra academic support.
 Tara does not work with or provide Home Stay accommodation.